OVERVIEW: The Colburn Foundation supports the classical music community, mostly in the Los Angeles Area and Greater Southern California.

 The Colburn family was once on Forbes' Richest American Families list.
 Colburn was known for keeping a low profile, but apart from business, he also had a deep passion for the arts, particularly music.
-He was an amateur viola player for most of his life (he passed at the age of 92), and also was a lifetime director of the Los Angeles Philharmonic, a benefactor of the annual Colburn Celebrity Recitals, and a cofounder of the Los Angeles Chamber Orchestra, among other civic involvements.
+He was an amateur viola player for most of his life (he passed at the age of 92), and he was a lifetime director of the Los Angeles Philharmonic, a benefactor of the annual Colburn Celebrity Recitals, and a cofounder of the Los Angeles Chamber Orchestra, among other civic involvements.
 Colburn also helped finance the Colburn School, a performing arts school in downtown Los Angeles that focuses on music and dance.

 The Colburn Foundation is now steered by a small board and staff, which includes several Colburn family members.
-The foundation is well-endowed with assets (more than $153 million in a recent year) and has given away around $6 million in grants annually.
+The foundation is well-endowed with more than $153 million in assets and awards around $6 million in grants annually.

 Most grants are under $100,000, and few exceed that number.
-The foundation continues to direct millions of dollars to the Colburn School, for instance.
+However, the foundation continues to direct millions of dollars to the Colburn School, for instance.
 The Los Angeles Opera Company, Los Angeles Philharmonic, and Los Angeles Chamber Orchestra have also been strongly supported.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)